chardila/k-dron-generator/README.md

 # k-dron-generator

-Based in what some documentation, this code try to generated all the possible combinations for the k.dron game.
+Based in documentation, this code try to generated all the possible combinations for the k.dron game.

 As a reference, this link explains more details